me-julian/acm-widget-template/README.md

 Run `npm publish --access public`, and your local code will be published to NPM!
 Now the package can be imported into the main repo.

-Note that you need to sync your git repository with origin in order to publish.

 5. Update your package

 If you want to re-publish/update your package, run `npm version major` to increment your version number and then re-run `npm publish --access public`.

 Using 'major' suggests breaking backwards compatability, which is the safest option.

+Note that you need to sync your git repository with origin in order to update and publish.